segp-uob/segp/dev/Worksheets/5_Deploying_with_Docker.md

 network, you have to forward traffic to it in this way.

 Visit [http://locahost:3000](http://locahost:3000) and you should see your same Dashboard site, but this time served from the image.
-Now we have successfully implimented a node application within a Docker container!
+Now we have successfully implemented a node application within a Docker container!

 To stop the container from running issue:
 ```shell